MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

-PolyglotDB was originally created for use in Phonological CorpusTools (http://phonologicalcorpustools.github.io/CorpusTools/), developed at the University of British Columna.
+PolyglotDB was originally created for use in Phonological CorpusTools (http://phonologicalcorpustools.github.io/CorpusTools/), developed at the University of British Columbia.
 However, primary development shifted to the umbrella of Montreal Corpus Tools, developed by members of the Montreal Language Modelling Lab at McGill University.